itakurah/Sitting-Posture-Detection-YOLOv5/README.md

 The default model is loaded if no model file is specified.

-# Model
+# Model Information
-The program uses a custom trained [YOLOv5s](https://github.com/ultralytics/yolov5/blob/79af1144c270ac7169553d450b9170f9c60f92e4/models/yolov5s.yaml) model that is trained on about 160 images per class for 146 epochs.
-The model has two classes: sitting_good and sitting_bad to give feedback about the current sitting posture.
+This project uses a custom-trained [YOLOv5s](https://github.com/ultralytics/yolov5/blob/79af1144c270ac7169553d450b9170f9c60f92e4/models/yolov5s.yaml) model fine-tuned on 160 images per class over 146 epochs.
+It categorizes postures into two classes:
+* `sitting_good`
+* `sitting_bad`
-## Architecture
+# Architecture
 The architecture that is used for the model is the standard YOLOv5s architecture:

 <img src="https://raw.githubusercontent.com/itakurah/SittingPostureDetection/main/data/images/architecture.png" width=75% height=75%>